samfromaway/samfromaway/README.md

 I'm a full-stack developer (manly frontend though) passionate about working with React.
 When I build websites I use Next.js with my SEO experience.
 When I build web-apps I use React with Material UI or React admin.
-I try to avoid building backends and use SaaS instead.
 <br/>

 ## My Stack